gprMax/gprMax/docs/source/features.rst

 Python API
 ==========

-TODO: UPDATE
-************

-The input file has now been made scriptable by permitting blocks of Python code to be specified between ``#python`` and ``#end_python`` commands.
-The code is executed when the input file is read by gprMax.
-You don't need any external tools, such as MATLAB, to generate larger, more complex input files for building intricate models.
-Python scripting means that gprMax now includes :ref:`libraries of more complex objects, such as antennas <antennas>`, that can be easily inserted into a model.
-You can also access a number of built-in constants from your Python code.
-For further details see the :ref:`Python section <python-scripting>`.
+There is now a **Python API**, which includes all the functionality of the input file (hash) commands as well as several more advanced features.
+It allows users to access to gprMax functions directly from Python through importing the gprMax module.
+This method is recommended for those who prefer to use Python or need access to specific API-only advanced features, and is described in the :ref:`Python API <input_api>` section.
+There are several advantages to using the Python API:

+1. Users can take advantage of the Python language - for instance, the structural elements of Python can be utilised more easily.
+2. gprMax objects can be used directly within functions, classes, modules and packages.
+In this way collections of components can be defined, reused and modified.
+For example, complex targets can be imported from a separate module and combined with an antenna from another module.
+3. The API can interface with other Python libraries.
+For example, the API could be used to create a parametric antenna and the external library Scipy could then be used to optimise its parameters.

 Open source, robust, file formats
 =================================

 Alongside improvements to the input file there is a new output file format – `HDF5 <http://www.hdfgroup.org/HDF5/>`_ – to manage the larger and more complex data sets that are being generated.
 HDF5 is a robust, portable and extensible format with a number of free readers available.
-For further details see the :ref:`output file section <output>`.
+For further details see the :ref:`Simulation Output <output>` section.

 In addition, the `Visualization Toolkit (VTK) <http://www.vtk.org>`_ is being used for improved handling and viewing of the detailed 3D FDTD geometry meshes.
 The VTK is an open-source system for 3D computer graphics, image processing and visualisation.
 It also has a number of free readers available including `Paraview <http://www.paraview.org>`_.
 For further details see the :ref:`geometry view command <geometryview>`.